Vicious Cycle Software: History

-Vicious Cycle was founded in 2000 by Eric Peterson, Dave Ellis, Marc Racine and Wayne Harvey after layoffs at the local MicroProse development studio (then a Hasbro Interactive studio) forced several game developers into finding other work.
+Vicious Cycle was founded in 2000 by Eric Peterson, Dave Ellis, Marc Racine, and Wayne Harvey after layoffs at the local MicroProse development studio (then a Hasbro Interactive studio) forced several game developers into finding other work.
 Racine resigned as Vice President and Director of Production in the Spring of 2005 to pursue other ventures.
-Ellis left the company in the Summer of 2000, but returned in 2005 to take a position as game designer.
+Ellis left the company in the Summer of 2000 but returned in 2005 to take a position as a game designer.
 Vicious Cycle has released titles for the PlayStation 2, Xbox, GameCube, Xbox 360, PlayStation 3, Wii, and PlayStation Portable systems as well as the Microsoft Windows platform.

 In 2005, Vicious Cycle announced the opening of their Monkey Bar Games division.
 Monkey Bar Games was focused on providing mass-market games to gamers of all ages.
 Monkey Bar Games released video games incorporating licensed characters from Ben 10, Dora the Explorer, and Curious George.
 A game was also released in late 2006 to coincide with the release of the Flushed Away animated feature film.